KiranSmelser/DR-metrics-and-scale/README.md

 - `compute_metrics.py`: Script for computing stress metrics on dimensionality reduction (DR) results.
 - `populate_datasets.py`: Script to load and save all datasets used in the experiment.
 - `compute_embeddings.py`: Script for computing and saving embeddings using DR techniques for all datasets.
+- `espadato_orders.ipynb`: Jupyter notebook for comparing the normalized stress results from Espadato et al. to the scale-normalized stress results.
 - `analysis.ipynb`: Jupyter notebook for analyzing results and generating tables.
 - `viz.ipynb`: Jupyter notebook for creating the figures seen in the paper.
 - `figs/`: Folder containing the figures seen in the paper.